Tchoung Ta-chen

-Tchoung Ta-tchen or Zhong Dazhen was a martial arts teacher who developed his own version of Yang-style t'ai chi ch'uan.
+Tchoung Ta-tchen or Zhong Dazhen was a martial arts teacher from China who developed his own version of Yang-style tai chi.
 He died on February 22, 2000.

-Dual method of the Old Form of Yang-style t'ai chi ch'uan
+Dual method of the Old Form of Yang-style tai chi

-Tchoung Ta-tchen developed his own form based on the Yang style of t'ai chi ch'uan.
+Tchoung Ta-tchen developed his own form based on the Yang style of tai chi.

-As a young man Tchoung studied his family's style of t'ai chi ch'uan and tui na (massage).
+As a young man Tchoung studied his family's style of tai chi and tui na (massage).
 He also was a track athlete.
-He became a professional soldier and Army officer.
+He became a professional soldier and army officer.

-In 1943, he studied qigong and t'ai chi ch'uan with Abbott Hui Kung, at the Omei Monastery in Sichuan province.
-He learned baguazhang and I-ch'uan from his friend Wang Shu Chin and Xingyiquan from his friend Yuan Tao.
+In 1943, he studied qigong and tai chi with Abbott Hui Kung, at the Omei Monastery in Sichuan province.
+He learned baguazhang and Yiquan from his friend Wang Shu Chin and Xingyiquan from his friend Yuan Tao.

 Tchoung studied with Shi Tiao Mei who was a student of Tian Shaolin.
-Tian was a disciple of Yang Chien-hou.
+Tian was a disciple of Yang Jianhou.

-Tchoung Ta-tchen also studied with Hsiung Yang-ho, who was one of the few disciples of Yang Shao-hou.
+Tchoung also studied with Hsiung Yang-ho, who was one of the few disciples of Yang Shaohou.
 Hsiung also taught Tchoung's friend Liang Tsung-tsai.
 Tchoung and Liang were workout partners.
 Tchoung was also a pushing hands partner of Cheng Man-ch'ing.
 Liang was Cheng's teaching assistant in Taiwan but had several other teachers as well.
-Kuo Lien Ying was another of Tchoung's practice partners.
+Kuo Lien-ying was another of Tchoung's practice partners.

-Tchoung was a member of the Taiwan-based Chinese Tai Chi Ch'uan Association.
-The CTCCA was a multi style group of t'ai chi ch'uan masters.
-The CTCCA made Tchoung a delegate and he traveled to Africa to teach President Bongo of Gabon t'ai chi ch'uan.
+Tchoung was a member of the Taiwan-based Chinese Tai Chi Ch'uan Association (CTCCA).
+The CTCCA was a multi style group of tai chi masters.
+The association made Tchoung a delegate and he traveled to Africa to teach tai chi to President Bongo of Gabon.
 Tchoung then traveled to South Africa where he taught for some time.
-Eventually he moved to Vancouver BC, Canada.
+Eventually, he moved to Vancouver BC, Canada.
 He taught in Vancouver and Seattle, Washington.

 Continued teaching of his system

 His students who continue to teach his system include Andrew Dale, Harvey Kurland, Tim Glasheen, Peter Dickson, Laurens Lee, and Donald Scott.
-Tchoung Ta-chen taught his evolving version of t'ai chi ch'uan in Vancouver, British Columbia, and in Seattle, Washington.
+Tchoung taught his evolving version of tai chi in Vancouver, British Columbia, and in Seattle, Washington.
 His primary school was in Vancouver's Chinatown.
-He became a popular t'ai chi ch'uan teacher in the Pacific Northwest in the 1970s.
+He became a popular tai chi teacher in the Pacific Northwest in the 1970s.